CBIIT/icdc-readMe-content/Privacy_Policy.md

 * Identities of all third-party vendors involved in the measurement and customization process

 #### Data Retention and Access Limits
 The ICDC will retain data collected using the following technologies long enough to achieve the specified objective for which they were collected.
-The data generated from these activities falls under the National Archives and Records Administration (NARA) General Records Schedule (GRS) 20-item IC 'Electronic Records, and will be handled per the requirements of that schedul
+The data generated from these activities falls under the National Archives and Records Administration (NARA) General Records Schedule (GRS) 20-item IC 'Electronic Records, and will be handled per the requirements of that schedule